The following problems are known and have a very high priority to get fixed:

 0000-00-00 date value in the column.

-to an unsupported value, it will be set to
+enum to an unsupported value, it will be set to

 the error value 'empty string', with numeric value 0.

-on a query that returns an empty set,
+PROCEDURE on a query that returns an empty set,

-in some cases the PROCEDURE
+in some cases the PROCEDURE will not transform the columns.

-doesn't check if the underlying
+MERGE doesn't check if the underlying

 tables are of compatible types.

-and Inf
+NaN, -Inf and Inf

 values in double.
 Using these will cause problems when trying to export

 and import data.
-We should as an intermediate solution change NaN
+We should as an intermediate solution change NaN to

-(if possible) and -Inf
+NULL (if possible) and -Inf and Inf to the

-Minimum respective maximum possible double
+Minimum respective maximum possible double value.

 The following are known bugs in earlier versions of MySQL:

-on a table that is
+DROP TABLE on a table that is

-one among many tables that is locked with LOCK TABLES
+one among many tables that is locked with LOCK TABLES.

-LOCK table
+LOCK table with WRITE

 FLUSH TABLES

-that updated a key with
+UPDATE that updated a key with

-on the same key may have failed because the key was used to
+a WHERE on the same key may have failed because the key was used to

 search for records and the same row may have been found multiple times: